Click on the filters below to display your COS physicians based on location and/or speciality.

 Dr. Lieponis came to Connecticut after completing his Orthopedic training at Loyola University in Chicago, Illinois.
 He performed a spinal fellowship in the Department of Orthopedics and Rehabilitation at Yale Univeristy.
 He continued as a full time faculty member at Yale University Medical Center and served as Chief of the Orthopedic Section at West Haven Veterans Hospital.

 Board certified by the American Board of Orthopedic Surgery, Dr. Lorenze is a graduate of Tufts University School of Medicine.
 He completed his residency at Yale-New Haven Hospital.
 Dr. Lorenze has specialized training in Hand Surgery, and special interests in hand and upper extremity surgery.
 He performs arthroscopic upper extremity surgery, arthroscopic ganglion cyst excision, endoscopic carpal tunnel release and treats work related injuries/cumulative trauma.
+Dr. Lorenze has recently been named Chief of Surgery at Middlesex Hospital in Middletown, CT.

 A graduate of Albert Einstein College of Medicine, Dr. Luster has special interests in knee and shoulder surgery, sports medicine, and total joint replacement.
 He is board certified by the American Board of Orthopedic Surgery.
 Dr. Luster is a Senior Attending physician at Middlesex Hospital.